-Being part of such a buzzing and action packed community this term, it is hard to imagine that in about another week many of us will be getting ready for Christmas and other celebrations and re-charging our batteries ready for the excitement of 2019.
+Being part of such an action packed community this term, it is hard to imagine that in another week many of us will be getting ready for Christmas and other celebrations, and re-charging our batteries ready for the excitement of 2020.

 From a Round Square perspective, not only has it been another busy and rewarding year for our Westminster students, but it has also been an incredible learning experience for me as Round Square and Exchanges Coordinator.

 One of the main things I have learned in this role, is that it is always important to understand that our learning doesn’t stop once we finish school and university, and that it is a life long process which constantly opens up new doors.

 In a place like Westminster, ‘experiential learning’ is an integral part of everything we do and our Round Square framework allows all of us to engage in a variety of challenging, thought provoking and worthwhile activities throughout the year.

 On Monday 2 December, over 100 Year 10 students participated in our annual ‘Spirit of Service’ day.
 Students were given the choice of a number of activities for the day and worked hard to show their spirit of Service in their local community.
 As previously mentioned in the eNews, ‘Service’ is an integral part of the Round Square philosophy and something we are very proud of at Westminster School.